 Where To Stay In Seoul

-This is something that has a deep relation with your luxury preferences and allocated budget for lodging.
-Seoul is a city that caters for travelers for all budgets.
-You can find expensive 5-star accommodation as well as moderately to cheaply priced hotels, Airbnb apartments, guest houses, and even student hostels.
-No matter what type of accommodation are you looking at, it is advisable to book well in advance.
-Most lodging facilities allow online advance bookings and payments.
-However, the purpose of your visit is the most important factor to select places.
-So I would like to recommend to you the most famous three places to stay in Seoul.
+Choosing which neighborhood is the best fit for you depends on your priorities, interests, and budget.
+Also, Seoul is a city that caters to travelers at every price point.
+For example, you can find expensive 5-star accommodation as well as moderately to cheaply priced hotels, Airbnb apartments, guest houses, and even student hostels.
+Also, no matter what type of accommodation you are looking for, it is advisable to book well in advance and most lodging facilities allow online advance bookings and payment.
+Also, the purpose of your visit is the most important factor in selecting places.
+Finally, I would like to recommend to you the three most famous areas to stay in Seoul.

 Hongdae Area (Hongik University Station)

-Gangnam is a planned district that shows all kinds of the latest trends in Seoul.
-You can enjoy and experience almost every aspect of Korea, such as night-life, shopping, fashion, technology and more.
+Gangnam is Korea’s glittering business and fashion financial hub that shows all kinds of the latest trends in Seoul.
+In particular, here you can enjoy and experience almost every aspect of Korea, such as nightlife, shopping, fashion, cutting technology, and more here.

-Here are three places you can consider staying and the Five Best Attractions in Gangnam.
+Also here are three places you can consider staying and the Best Attractions in Gangnam.

 1. Gangnam & Sinnonhyeon station area